FrimJo/react-take-off/README.md

 - `component-name-container.tsx` is your business logic and state management as handled before being sent to the stateless view Component.
 - `component-name-context.tsx` is where the non local stat logic lies.
-- `component-name-style.ts` is where we store the styled components.
+- `component-name-styles.ts` is where we store the styled components.
 - `component-name-view.tsx` is your stateless view Component.
 For the majority of cases, this Component should be able to be pure functional Component (no hooks!).
 - `index.ts` is your entry point for importing your Component.
-It contains nothing but an import and export statement that points to the topmost Component at any point in time, because the topmost Component changes often during development.
+It contains nothing but an export statement that points to the topmost Component at any point in time, because the topmost Component changes often during development.
-- `component-name-test.ts` are created when writing tests.
+- `component-name.test.ts` are created for writing tests.

-The `components` folder can also hosts its own `utilities` for utilities and `components` for child components used by it self or it children.
+The `components` folder can also host its own `utilities` and `components`.

-### React Router

-In `configs/routes.ts` we define all routes for this project, and the pages refrenced in the rotues are located in `pages`.

 ### Using [Material-UI](https://github.com/mui-org/material-ui)

-To alter Material-UI components we use [emotion](https://github.com/emotion-js/emotion), read [here](https://material-ui.com/guides/interoperability/#emotion) on how it works.
+To alter Material-UI components we use [styled-components](https://github.com/styled-components/styled-components), read [here](https://material-ui.com/guides/interoperability/#styled-components) on how it works.

+## Generate TypeScript from Open API spec

+### Requirement
+- [openapi-generator](https://openapi-generator.tech) (Provided as devdep in `package.json`)

+Run this script in root project

+`yarn openapi-generator generate -i https://petstore.swagger.io/v2/swagger.json -g typescript-fetch -o ./src/api`

+## Manifest

+Uses generated manifest from [RealFaviconGenerator](https://realfavicongenerator.net/) [v0.16](https://realfavicongenerator.net/change_log#v0.16)